lewinl349/Github-Dashboard/README.md

 - Visualizations of languages used and other profile stats
 - Summary of upcoming tasks
 - For each repo: TODO list, notes, custom icon
-- AI Assistant to comment code, help with commiting, etc...
+- AI Assistant to comment code and committing

+## Prereq
+- Node.js
+- npm
+- Ports 3000 and 5173

 ## Instructions
 > [!IMPORTANT]